Transparency of the Regulatory System

 The right to solve disputes through arbitration is guaranteed in the Costa Rican Constitution.
 For years, the practical application was regulated by the Civil Procedural Code, which made it ineffective with no arbitration cases until 1998, the year the local arbitration law #7727 was enacted.
 A 2011 law on International Commercial Arbitration (Law 8937), drafted from the UNCITRAL model law (version 2006), brought Costa Rica to a dual arbitration system, with two valid laws, one law for local arbitration and one for international arbitration.
 Under the local act, arbitration has to be conducted in Spanish and only attorneys admitted to the local Bar Association may be named as arbitrators.
 All cases brought before an arbitration panel, under the rules of local arbitration centers, will normally be resolved within two months of the closing arguments hearing.
 Parties can withdraw their case or reach an out-of-court settlement before the arbitral tribunal delivers an award.
 If the award meets the review criteria, the losing party has the option to request that the Costa Rican Supreme Court examine the award, but only on procedural matters and never on the merits.
 Under the local Law for International Arbitration, proceedings may be held in English and foreign attorneys are authorized to serve as arbitrators.
 The following arbitration centers are in operation in Costa Rica:

-- Centro de Resolución de Controversias.
-Costa Rican Association of Engineers and Architects
+Centro de Resolución de Controversias.
+Costa Rican Association of Engineers and Architects (CFIA)

 Outcomes in local courts do not appear to favor state-owned enterprises (SOEs) any more or less than other actors.
 SOEs can sign arbitral agreements, but must follow strict public laws to obtain the permissions necessary and follow correct procedures, otherwise the agreement could be voided.
 Once SOEs find themselves in arbitration, they are subject to the same standards and treatment as any other actor.

 U.S. companies cite the unpredictability of outcomes as a source of rising judicial insecurity in Costa Rica.
 The legal system is significantly backlogged, and civil suits may take several years from start to finish.
+In the tax arena, several U.S. businesses have objected to the Ministry of Finance’s aggressive stance in interpreting transfer pricing principles, compounded by what the businesses perceive as a lack of specialized judges to competently address such cases.
 Some U.S. firms and citizens satisfactorily resolved their cases through the courts, while others see proceedings drawn out over a decade without a final resolution.
-A new civil procedural code implemented in October 2018 (Law #9342) was designed to accelerate judicial processes by emphasizing oral argument over the traditional written submissions, but processes are still slow.
-Commercial arbitration has consequently become an increasingly common dispute resolution mechanism.
+Commercial arbitration has become an increasingly common dispute resolution mechanism.